 For the last five years, she has researched the impact of ghost fishing gear on sea animals and worked on establishing rescue networks and protocols for entangled marine life.

 Elizabeth is a contributing author to two books on corporate social responsibility.
 She has a degree in Foreign Service from Georgetown University, as well as a dual Master of Science in Marine & Coastal Natural Resources from the University for Peace in Costa Rica, and a Master of Science in Sustainable Development from the American University in Washington, DC.

-Elizabeth recently traveled to Alaska on a mission to rescue and free entangled seals and sea lions along the Alaskan coastline, an area where animals are especially vulnerable to entanglement in ghost fishing gear.
+Elizabeth recently travelled to Alaska on a mission to rescue and free entangled seals and sea lions along the Alaskan coastline, an area where animals are especially vulnerable to entanglement in ghost fishing gear.
 Both her research and her practical work have helped save marine animals around the world.

 Rosangela is the Veterinary Programs Manager in our Brazil team.
 She loves her four adopted fur babies and has been with World Animal Protection for over eight years.
 During this time, she has worked tirelessly to improve the lives of dogs and cats living in communities.

 With Rosangela at the helm, World Animal Protection partnered with the Organising Committee for the Rio 2016 Olympic Games, helping to rescue stray cats and keep them safe during, and after, the Games.
 This was the first time an animal protection NGO worked in partnership with an Olympic Committee.
 Rosangela worked to show that animals are very vulnerable during this event and that it is possible to manage stray cat populations in a humane and effective way.

 Rosangela’s determination in caring for these cats and finding them a safe and loving home is an inspiration to us all.

 These strong women do their part every day to help improve the lives of animals around the world.
 We’re certainly thankful to have them working hard to make a difference this International Women’s Day.